-9.3.2.2 Block
+9.3.2.3 Block

 Blocks (including specializations of Block) can own ports, including but not limited to proxy ports and full ports.
 These blocks can be the type of ports (specifying nested ports), with some restrictions described in other stereotypes in this sub clause.
 All links and interactions with a behavioral port (in the UML sense of standing in for the owning object) are links and interactions with the owner, so the semantics of behavioral ports is the same as if the value of the port as a property were always the owning block instance (the owning block instance for behavioral ports on proxy ports is the value of the block usage the proxy port is standing in for, which might be an internal part).
-In conjugated ports with conjugated nested ports, the nested ports behave as if they were not conjugated.
 Blocks loosen UML constraints on connectors to support nested ports.
 See Clause 8, "Blocks" for further details of blocks.

-9.3.2.3 ChangeStructuralFeatureEvent
+9.3.2.4 ChangeStructuralFeatureEvent